 2. Stiff Goldenrod (Solidago rigida)

-Yellow clusters of flowers are a late season treat for many pollinators and a favorite of migrating monarchs.
+Yellow clusters of flowers are a late season treat for many pollinators and a reliable support system for migrating monarchs.

 3. Meadow Blazingstar (Liatris ligulistylis)

 Last fall I added 4 plants, and this season we had four flowering stalks from those plants.
 If we would have planted this spring, not one purple flower would have bloomed.
 Fall is also a good time for dividing, which in turn will multiply your plants!